shabnamlouie/Addressbook/README.md

 Before exit another method call save method to save our contact list even though we have not written yet, and then once we initialize that write-in address book, another method called open method so that anything that we have saved will be loaded in to our contact.
 Using a class from ruby standard library called Yaml so then we can save all of the ruby object in to the text base format and then we can write back text down to a file.
 Yaml is just a class interface to another class which is where the method that we using come from, so we gonna be using load file and two yaml methods, and then for writing our files, I used IO and file class by open method.

- Then required yaml as part of standard library on top of the address book file.
+- Then required yaml as part of standard library on top of the address book file.
 Once user write information as the app asked for, it going to save in a file called contacts.yml Then write another open method if the file exists, we assume contacts in there so we can replace the contacts array with the content of YAMLthe  file by calling load file on the same class.

+- Adding symbol of Address Book to my app by searching this website. https://fsymbols.com/generators/smallcaps/

+- I add an emoji of note book by searching in https://apps.timwhitlock.info/emoji/tables/unicode website.

+- Add colorize gem file to makes my menu colorfull by searching in ruby gem website. "https://rubygems.org"

-Target audience:
+- Target audience:
 My target audience are users who access to my codes, such as my teachers and my classmates.